Desk with calculator, filing cabinets and bookkeeping notebook

 The Best Bookkeeping Software in Quebec in 2026

-Choosing the right accounting software is essential for streamlining your bookkeeping.
-In 2026, the Quebec market offers a variety of solutions tailored to different types of businesses.
-Check out our comprehensive ranking of the best accounting software in Quebec for more details.
+Choosing the right accounting software is essential for simplifying your bookkeeping.
+In 2026, the Quebec market offers a variety of solutions adapted to different business profiles.
+See our complete ranking of the best accounting software in Quebec for more details.

 Photo by Sortter on Unsplash

-This is the question most entrepreneurs ask themselves.
-Here’s a comparison to help you decide:
+This is the question that the majority of entrepreneurs are asking.
+Here is a comparison to help you decide:

 Good to know

-Even if you outsource your bookkeeping, you remain legally responsible for the accuracy of your records.
-Choose a qualified professional and stay on top of things.
-To learn how to choose the right accountant, check out our dedicated guide.
+Even if you outsource your bookkeeping, you are still legally responsible for the accuracy of your records.
+Choose a qualified professional and maintain regular follow-up.
+To find out how to choose the right accountant, check out our dedicated guide.

 5 Practical Tips for Effective Bookkeeping

-Whether you handle your bookkeeping in-house or with a professional, these best practices will help you maintain accurate records:
+Whether you manage your books in-house or with a professional, these best practices will help you maintain impeccable records:

-1. Keep your personal and business finances separate.
-Open a bank account specifically for your business.
+1. Separate your personal and business finances.
+Open a bank account dedicated to your business.
 This is the number one rule for simplifying your bookkeeping and avoiding problems with the tax authorities.

-2. Record your transactions every week.
-Don’t wait until the end of the month—or, worse, the end of the year.
-A weekly update takes 30 minutes and saves you hours of catching up.
+2. Record your transactions weekly.
+Don't wait until the end of the month or, worse, the end of the year.
+A weekly update takes 30 minutes and saves you hours of catch-up.

-3. Scan your receipts right away.
-Use a mobile app to photograph and file your receipts as soon as you receive them.
-Several software programs, such as QuickBooks and FreshBooks, include this feature.
+3. Scan your receipts immediately.
+Use a mobile app to photograph and file your receipts as soon as you receive it.
+Several software programs such as QuickBooks and FreshBooks integrate this feature.

 4. Reconcile your accounts monthly.
-Compare your records with your bank statements every month.
-This helps you spot errors, omissions, or unauthorized transactions.
+Compare your records with your bank statements each month.
+This helps detect errors, oversights, or unauthorized transactions.

 5. Plan your tax deadlines.
-Mark your calendar with the deadlines for GST/QST instalments, T2/CO-17 returns, and source-drawn remittances.
-An accountant can help ensure you don’t miss anything.
+Mark your calendar for deadlines for GST/QST instalments, T2/CO-17 returns, and payroll remittances.
+An accountant can help you make sure you don't forget anything.

 How Bankeo helps you find a bookkeeping expert

-Finding the right professional to manage your books can be a challenge.
-Bankeo simplifies this search by connecting you with qualified accountants and bookkeepers who are a good fit for your industry, budget, and region.
+Finding the right professional to manage your accounting books can be a challenge.
+Bankeo simplifies this search by putting you in touch with qualified accountants and bookkeepers, adapted to your sector of activity, your budget and your region.

-The process is simple and free for business owners: you fill out a form describing your needs, the Bankeo team reviews your profile, and presents you with the best-fit accountants from a network of over 1,500 firms across Quebec.
-You choose how many professionals you’d like to meet, and Bankeo provides you with all the necessary information: contract, service catalog, and rates.
-With over 12,000 entrepreneurs matched since 2023 and ongoing support, Bankeo is the trusted partner of Quebec SMEs, recognized by the Ordre des CPA du Québec as a leader in connecting businesses with accountants.
+The process is simple and free for entrepreneurs: you fill out a form describing your needs, the Bankeo team analyzes your profile and introduces you to the ideal accountants from a network of 1,500+ firms across Quebec.
+You choose the number of professionals you want to meet, and Bankeo presents you with all the necessary information: contract, service catalog and rates.
+With more than 12,000 entrepreneurs matched since 2023 and ongoing support, Bankeo is the trusted partner of Quebec SMEs, recognized by the Ordre des CPA du Québec as a reference in accounting matchmaking.

-Ready to entrust your bookkeeping to a qualified professional?
-Find the perfect accountant for your small business in just a few clicks.
+Ready to delegate your bookkeeping to a qualified professional?
+Find the ideal accountant for your SME in a few clicks.

 Find my accountant